Shufflecake: plausible deniability for multiple hidden filesystems on Linux

 Is this fast?

-Quite fast: I/O is roughly on par with a "normal" dm-crypt/LUKS encrypted volume, which is barely noticeable for daily desktop use.
-Memory footprint is minimal, and even slice fragmentation is negligible with filesystems such as ext4.
+Quite fast: I/O is roughly 30% slower than a "normal" dm-crypt/LUKS encrypted volume, which is barely noticeable for daily desktop use.
+Memory footprint is minimal, and even slice fragmentation is negligible.

 If I do not open all volumes but only some of them, what happens to the other unopened volumes?